 Surface Cleanliness compared to Surface Profile

-There is more than one way to achieve a surface profile depending on the type of substrate.
-Planned coating system, the cost elements, and the practical consideration of the project.
+There is more than one way to achieve a surface profile depending on the type of substrate: the planned coating system, the cost elements, and the practical consideration of the project.
 Steel surfaces are being prepared for shop primer, for example.
-It needs very careful consideration on the surface profile being achieved.
+It needs careful consideration of the surface profile being achieved.
 As well as the abrasive used to achieve it.
 The incorrect specification could lead to premature failure.

 Interested in spot repair maintenance?
 Read more about it here

 Commonly used methods

 Commonly used methods in the industry include Abrasive blasting – Wet/Dry, Chemical Etching and Power tools.
 If the project is being done in-situ and does not allow Hot work, it narrows down your options considerably.

 Ex-certified cold work surface preparation tools from Safety Tools Allmet will give a good clean surface with a profile, meeting the SSPC-SP11 Surface Preparation Standard requirements↵.

 This standard is suitable where a roughened, clean, bare metal surface free of all visible oil, grease, dirt, rust, coating, oxides, mill scale, corrosion products, and other foreign matter is required, but where abrasive blasting is not feasible or permissible.

 The peaks and valleys on the prepared surface form a continuous pattern with no smooth, unprofiled areas.

 When a substrate is prepared for coating, just because a good cleaning standard has been specified does not necessarily mean the right surface profile will be aimed for unless it is categorically mentioned.
 The criteria mentioned earlier are equally important in achieving a successful coating application because they directly impact the desired outcome.
 There are, of course, other relevant criteria, such as water-soluble salt content and dust levels, that also greatly influence the coating system’s performance.

 The importance of good adhesion